 Get More Involved

 There is no way to learn more about what your kids are thinking than to get deeply involved in their school work.
 If possible, go to the parent-teacher conferences.
 Attend their games.
 Find out about their friends.
+Volunteering is also a great way to get involved and to meet other parents and the teachers.
 If you do this, you and your kids will experience fewer surprises due to a miscommunication about schoolwork and schedules.

 Take Them to and From School